 How does the body naturally detoxify itself?

 The best part is the fact that your body comes with a natural detoxifying process that operates very well.
 The liver and kidneys do an excellent chore of processing toxins and eliminating them through perspiration, urination, and stool.
-For example, the colon's natural microorganisms detoxify food wastes and its mucus membranes ward off bacteria and poisons from reentering the body.
+For example, the colon's natural microorganisms detoxify food wastes and its mucous membranes ward off bacteria and poisons from reentering the body.
 The liver synthesizes its own chemicals with other chemicals, producing water-soluble elements that your kidneys can discharge in urine.
-While some chemicals are also discharge through the lungs and skin.
+While some chemicals are also discharged through the lungs and skin.

 Are there procedures to take on a detox diet?

-If you are planning to try a natural liver cleansing diet, always consult your health care provider first.
-Be sure not to use a detox diet for longer period.
+If you are planning to try a natural liver cleansing diet, always consult your healthcare provider first.
+Be sure not to use a detox diet for a longer period.
 The same applies to the use of any laxatives or supplements which contain laxative ingredients, particularly if they're stimulant laxatives.
 It can lead to dehydration, mineral fluctuations, and difficulties with your gastrointestinal system if you use them for too long.

 Below are a few other details you should know about natural liver cleansing:

 - After a while, fasting can slow down your metabolic rate, making it more difficult to keep your weight off.